 Nigerian Cuisine with Betty

 My name is Betty.
-I am 34 years old and I was born in Nigeria.
+I was born in Nigeria.
 I came to London when I was 16.
-It wasn’t easy coming to a new country on my own but I had to grow up fast.
+It wasn’t easy coming to a new country on my own, but I had to grow up fast.
 I don’t like to call myself a victim.
-I am a surviver.
-The thing I found most difficult when I first came to London was realising for the first time that I was different and that people looked at me differently here.
-I felt very lonely.
+I am a survivor.
+The thing I found most difficult when I first came to London was realizing for the first time that I was different and that people looked at me differently here.
+I felt very alone.
 The first Christmas was the most lonely.
 I missed my family, especially my dad.
-I love to cook and I love to eat not just food but good food.
+I love to cook and I love to eat not just any food but good food.
 I feel alive when I see others enjoying my cooking.
 It is a form of therapy for me, I like to get my hands into something and cooking is the best way i can do that.

 Joining Migrateful is one of the most rewarding things I have done for a long time.
 I never thought I could ever have the confidence to cook in front of other people that weren’t my family.
 It’s great to meet other chefs that are in a similar situation to me, also experiencing the difficulty of the immigration process.
 I can be myself in this group and I really appreciate it.